Codecademy/docs/content/c-sharp/concepts/inheritance/inheritance.md

   - 'paths/computer-science'
 ---

 **Inheritance** in object-oriented programming (OOP) is the concept of creating new classes based on existing classes.
-In C#, we have parent classes and child classes.
+In C#, there are parent classes and child classes.

 Child classes, similar to real-life relationships, can inherit properties, methods, and behaviors from their parent class by default and can also introduce their own unique characteristics.